bast/data-visualization/slides.md

 ### What I will not focus on

-- Programming languages and tools
+- Programming languages and technical details of tools
-  > .remark[But I will point to examples to get you on a good track]
+  > .remark[But I will show examples to get you on a good track]
 - Data visualization for the general public
   > .remark[Very important but they often have different requirements]